 WILDLIFE MANAGEMENT PLAN

 The keystone of all wildlife management programs in any airport is the establishment of a Wildlife Management Plan.
 Canadian Airport Regulations and ICAO standards, which apply to the vast majority of airports, require the integration of a Wildlife Management Plan in airport operations.
+The goal of an Airport Wildlife Management Plan is to promote aviation safety for passengers and flight crews by reducing wildlife hazards and associated risks to aircraft and airport operations on and in the vicinity of the airport.

 KEY PERFORMANCE INDICATOR